-What happened next was the birth of a radical new concept in the development of fingerpicks: the Fingernail Pick!
-Jack called it this because what he had invented was both a prosthetic fingernail and a pick at the same time.
+What happened next was the birth of a radical new concept in the development of finger picks: the Tiptonic Finger Pick!
+What he had invented was both a prosthetic fingernail and a pick at the same time.
 It was a removable pick that was sized to fit perfectly over just the fingernail, as opposed to wrapping all the way around the fingertip.
-Jack’s new Fingernail Pick was effectively like a removable, superhuman fingernail that you could easily take on and off, thus allowing the product to be worn only while playing the instrument.
+Jack’s new Finger Pick was effectively like a removable, superhuman fingernail that you could easily take on and off, thus allowing the product to be worn only while playing the instrument.

 Evolution of a Brilliant Solution

-Today we are happy to announce that the much anticipated, standard-sized Tiptonic Fingernail Picks have arrived, ready to help pickers of all stripes experience a better way to play.
+Today we are happy to announce that the much anticipated, standard-sized Tiptonic Finger Picks have arrived, ready to help pickers of all stripes experience a better way to play.

 * Glissphonic, LLC, is a privately held technology company in California developing various Jack West inventions, most of which are not publicly announced yet.